KRR-Oxford/DeepOnto/README.md

 ## About <!-- {docsify-ignore} -->

 DeepOnto aims to provide implemented deep learning models and an evaluation platform for various ontology engineering purposes.
+The documentation is available at: https://krr-oxford.github.io/DeepOnto/#/.

 ## Essential Dependencies